A lot or a little?

 This game-based learning app is a fun way for kids to practice essential math skills, but they may get distracted with the battles, pets, spells, and upgrade suggestions.
 One of the highlights of Prodigy Math Game is the adaptive platform that gives kids a personalized learning experience.
 Each question has some hints for how to solve the problem, which some kids may find useful, but others will find inadequate.
 The game is therefore best suited for practice rather than instruction, as there is also limited feedback for incorrect answers.
 Parents will enjoy tracking usage and progress with the user-friendly dashboard.

 In terms of appearance, the graphics are nothing special, but should appeal to kids within the target age range.
 Sometimes the screens are glitchy, don't load properly, or crash completely, which will certainly lead to frustration when kids have to navigate their way back to where they were.
 Some may find the ever-present push to purchase a subscription overwhelming, or even a source of conflict.
 Parents will need to be clear with their kids about their intentions to purchase or not purchase an upgrade.
+And if kids are using it at school, the kids with premium accounts will get perks other kids won't, which sets up an inequity in experiences.
 With lots of superfluous narrative pieces, and non-math-related places to play and explore, it's also easy for kids to get lost in the weeds.
 A lot of time can pass between skills questions, and the focus is often on earning coins, treasures, pets, and other rewards.
 Sometimes it can seem as though the math part of the game is an afterthought.
 It would be nice to see math even more integrated into the adventure.
 Also, some parents may not appreciate the focus on battles and weapons.
 Overall, with the right expectations, and a bit of help focusing when necessary, Prodigy Math Game can be a good blend of adventure and math practice.

 Talk to your kids about ...